dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/platform-specific-configuration.md

 Options for hosting startup activation are:

-* [Runtime store](#runtime-store) &ndash; Activation doesn't require a compile-time reference for activation.
+* [Runtime store](#runtime-store): Activation doesn't require a compile-time reference for activation.
 The sample app places the hosting startup assembly and dependencies files into a folder, *deployment*, to facilitate deployment of the hosting startup in a multimachine environment.
 The *deployment* folder also includes a PowerShell script that creates or modifies environment variables on the deployment system to enable the hosting startup.
 * Compile-time reference required for activation
   * [NuGet package](#nuget-package)
   * [Project bin folder](#project-bin-folder)